 Employment law can be complex and can best be explained by an experienced attorney.
 A few of the most common factors our firm helps clients address include the following:

-- Hiring and applications: There are plenty of criteria an employer can use to determine whether or not to hire someone.
+There are plenty of criteria an employer can use to determine whether or not to hire someone.
 However, they cannot discriminate based on race, color, religion, pregnancy, national origin, disability or age.
 If any of these, or other factors played a role in your application or interview, speak with an attorney about your options.

-- Wage, hour and overtime: Minimum wage laws can vary and may even change as lawmakers look to alter federal and state minimums.
+Minimum wage laws can vary and may even change as lawmakers look to alter federal and state minimums.
 If your employer fails to provide for overtime or proper compensation, you may have a strong case for pursuing due wages.
 We will work with you and explain the laws, including the Fair Labor Standards Act (FLSA).

-- Unsafe workplace conditions: Employers have a duty to provide their employees with a safe working environment.
+Employers have a duty to provide their employees with a safe working environment.
 It is also illegal for an employer to terminate or discriminate against an employee for bringing attention to unsafe conditions or for filing for workers’ compensation benefits after suffering an injury on the job.
 The Occupational Safety and Health Administration (OSHA) is a federal agency handling many private employee complaints related to unsafe working conditions.

-- Workers’ compensation: Workers’ comp provides financial compensation for injured or disabled workers suffering from occupation injuries or diseases.
+Workers’ comp provides financial compensation for injured or disabled workers suffering from occupation injuries or diseases.
 Speak with our attorneys to determine if your injury or illness renders you eligible for benefits.

-- Paid time off: Parental leave is one of the most common reasons for approved long-term time off.
+Parental leave is one of the most common reasons for approved long-term time off.
 If an employer discriminates against a pregnant employee, she may have recourse under the Family and Medical Leave Act (FMLA).

-- Harassment and discrimination: Ranging from unwelcome flirtation to outright racial discrimination, banter and jokes can quickly cross the line into harassment and create a hostile and intimidating work environment.
+Ranging from unwelcome flirtation to outright racial discrimination, banter and jokes can quickly cross the line into harassment and create a hostile and intimidating work environment.
 Sexual harassment is one of the most common forms of emotional and verbal abuse, but other forms include discrimination based on race, religion, gender, age and disability.

 Contact our Des Moines law office to discuss your case with a lawyer in confidence.
 We will listen to your story, offer advice and can help you take action to protect your career.
 Call 515-619-9148 or send an email by filling out a brief contact form.